macyabbey/draft-abbey-scim-agent-extension/draft-scim-agent-extension.md

       description
          The description of the Agentic Application.

-      correlationId
-         A string identifier assigned by the SCIM client, enabling correlation and reporting for an agentic application that has multiple identities.
-         The definitive meaning of this attribute is determined by the SCIM client.

       active
          A Boolean value indicating the application's administrative status.
          The definitive meaning of this attribute is determined by the service